StanSkrivanek/gulp-dev/README.md

 # gulp-dev
- This is my current gulp setting Im using for WP theme development
+ This is my current setting of Gulp that I'm using for WP Theme development.